Coming to Thermes with…taking a cure in Amélie

 On arriving at stall 10, I tried to sit down.
 I wasn’t aware that thermal mud is SO buoyant.
 Anyone who knows me will attest that I am not a small lady.
 I am, naturally, rather buoyant – added to this I have two rather large built in buoyancy aids.
 Trying to ease a large, buoyant body into gloopy buoyant mud is not an easy task!!!
 Most people were wallowing in the mud, with just their heads showing, some had knees and toes showing, some, larger people, had the top of their tummy showing.
 I WAS FLOATING ON THE TOP OF THE WATER!!
 I couldn’t lay on my back whilst keeping my body under the surface!!!

 Friday was the day when I said goodbye to some of the curistes who had been with me since the start.
 As we finished our treatments, we all shook hands and departed with “see you next year, then!”.
-One thing I am learning about being on cure, is that real friendships are made amongst the curistes.
-People come to Amelie for the same three weeks every year for years and years – this is another really positive thing about being on cure that I had never realised until now.
+One thing I am learning is that real friendships are made amongst the curistes.
+People come to Amélie for the same three weeks every year for years and years.

-Apparently, this next week, I should really start and feel better.
+Apparently, this next week, I should really start to feel better.